 Tahoe Forest Health System's Sleep Disorder Center is a complete sleep disorder laboratory utilizing state-of-the-art technology to diagnose and treat sleep disorders.
 Our services include a variety of outpatient diagnostic tests and treatments.

 At Tahoe Forest Health System's Sleep Disorder Center, patients spend the night in a comfortable, well-appointed private room specially equipped to monitor breathing, heart activity, sleep patterns, eye and muscle movements and brain waves.
-The sleep lab is located inside Incline Village Community Hospital at 880 Alder Ave, Incline Village.

 Symptoms Of Sleep Disorders